NicMcPhee/refactor-rustlings-try-from-into/README.md

 three calls).
 If they're all `Ok()` then we want to return an `Ok()` as well, but if _any_ are `Err()` then we want to return an `Err()`.

-Rather than list out all 8 cases in a `match` block, we can, we can check for all `OK()` (putting all three results in a tuple so we can treat them as a single expression), and then use the "default" option `_` to match any other combination of `Ok()`s and `Err()`s.
+Rather than list out all 8 cases in a `match` block, we can put all three results in a tuple so we can treat them as a single expression, and then organize things into just two cases.
+In the first, we'll check to see if all three `Result`s are `Ok()`.
+We'll then use the default option `_` to match any other combination of `Ok()`s and `Err()`s.

 ```rust